List of Kamen Rider OOO characters: Kazari

 Following this, Kazari eventually recruits Ankh (Lost) and convinces Maki to leave the Kougami Foundation.
-Upon learning Uva is attempting to revive Gamel and Mezool, Kazari assists him by giving up his additional powers before manipulating Gamel and Mezool into joining him.
-After Ankh and Uva join the group however, Kazari becomes upset by this development, but is forced to bide his time until he regains his Core Medals.
-Eventually, Kazari manipulates Gamel into taking the other Greeed's Core Medals and damaging Kamen Rider Birth to regain his complete form, but Eiji uses the purple Core Medals' power to damage the Core Medal holding Kazari's consciousness.
-Kazari survives the attack, but Maki steals his remaining intact Medals and leaves the Greeed to die.
+Though Uva steals his additional medals and successfully resurrects Gamel and Mezool, Kazari convinces the pair to join him and Maki.
+After Ankh and Uva join the group however, Kazari eventually regains his Core Medals and rebels against Maki until Eiji uses the purple Core Medals' power to damage the Core Medal holding Kazari's consciousness.
+Kazari survives the attack, but Maki steals his remaining intact Medals and leaves the Greeed to die for his rebelliousness.

 In his complete form, Kazari possesses superhuman speed, aerokinesis, and the ability to use his dreadlocks like tendrils.
 His feline-themed Yummy are parasitic in nature, possessing the human and forcing them to partake in their desire even at the risk of their lives until they reach their complete form and consume the host.
 After absorbing Mezool and Gamel's Core Medals, Kazari gains their powers and the ability to create hybrid Yummy.